synfig/synfig-docs/source/quick_start/getting_started.rst

 Linking
 -------

-Now let's try |linking|.
+Now let's try |Linking|.
 Suppose we always want these two circles to be the same size.
 Select two circles, and then select both of their radius handles (the cyan dots).